genesis-one-seven/xahl-node/README.md

         git pull

-checks for new repo updates
+checks for new repo updates, and pulls new updates if there is any.

+if you HAVE chnaged the .vars file, you wll need to perferm a "stash" that override those setting..

+        git stash

+then you can then perform git pull, and get the latest updates again ..

 ---